sprengBoard/choccy/QMK/README.md

 These are the default QMK files that the Choccy comes pre-flashed with.
+By default, the Choccy is configured for *MacOS and two encoders*; you may need to modify the keymap to suit your use.

 ## How to flash new QMK files (such as keymaps) to the Choccy: